All Contributors

 all-contributors init

 Run this when you first start using the all-contributors-cli.
 This command asks a few questions and sets up the project for all-contributors.
+This setup includes creating a .all-contributorsrc configuration file and creating a contributor table in the files you specify (usually your README.md).

 all-contributors add

-to add new contributors to your project, or add new ways in which they
+Use add to add new contributors to your project, or add new ways in which they have contributed.
+They will be added to your configuration file, and the contributors file will be updated just as if you used the generate command.

 # Add new contributor <username>, who made a contribution of type <contribution>